 The moment your barber asks you what cut you want can be stressful.
 With so many styles out there the terminology can be confusing.
 So, what’s the difference between a low fade and mid-fade?

-With low fades, the gradual tapering of length occurs approximately an inch above the ear.
-With mid-fades, this gradual tapering of length occurs higher than this but not quite as high as the temple.
+With low fades, the gradual tapering of length starts approximately half an inch above the ear.
+In contrast, with mid fades, this gradual tapering of length occurs higher than this but not quite as high as the temple.
+As a result, low fades look more subtle than mid fades.

 So, it’s about the transition point.